LabKey/wnprc-modules/docker/README.md

 docker build -t wnprcehr/ehrcron:vX.X.X ehrcron docker build --builder container --platform linux/arm64 -t wnprcehr/cranrnutils:cranrnutils_24.11_livebackuptestserver --load cranrnutils
 ```
-If  changes are only committed to TeamCity or a new based LabKey build needs to be create, use --no-cache option.
+If  changes are only committed to TeamCity or a new based LabKey build needs to be created, use --no-cache option.
 To build localy, you must obtain the URL to download the installer from TeamCity.
-The Dockerfile connect to TeamCity using a set of credentials and downloads the LabKey installer.
+The Dockerfile connects to TeamCity using a set of credentials and downloads the LabKey installer.
 ```
 docker build --build-arg LABKEY_TEAMCITY_USERNAME=<teamcityUser> --build-arg LABKEY_TEAMCITY_PASSWORD=<teamCityPWD> --build-arg TEAMCITY_URL=<Z> --build-arg TOMCAT_IMAGE=<TOMCAT_IMAGE> --build-arg LK_VERSION=<LK_VERSION> --no-cache --rm=true -t wnprcehr/labkey:XX.YY labkey
 ```